mumuki/mulang/README.md

 False
 ```

 Oh, wait there!
-We now, it is true that it does not use **exactly** that variable, but, come on, `bsAs1` does use `bsAs`!
+We know, it is true that it does not use **exactly** that variable, but come on, `bsAs1` does use `bsAs`!
 Wouldn't it be sweet to be transitive?

 You ask for it, you get it: